 I finally felt that I’d “made it”.
 The sums of money weren’t that much, but I felt so proud of myself.

-But honestly, that process nearly broke me.
+But I need to be honest, that process nearly broke me.

 And it took me almost 2 years after I quit.